GospelSounders/adventhymnals/content/02.christ-in-song/06.401-500/03.421-430/02.All-Things-Are-Thine/docs.md

 ---
+title: |
-title: 422.
-All Things Are Thine
+    422. All Things Are Thine - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 422.
+All Things Are Thine.
+All things are thine; no gift have we, Lord of all gifts!  to offer thee; And hence, with grateful hearts to-day, Thine own, before thy feet we lay.
+    keywords:  |
-    keywords: Christ in Song, All Things Are Thine, All things are thine; no gift have we,
+        Christ in Song, adventhymnals, advent hymnals, All Things Are Thine, All things are thine: no gift have we.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 422. ALL THINGS ARE THINE
+####  Christ in Song,

 ```txt
 1.